AriseBank/aco-erc20-explorer/README.md

-# ERC20-Exporter
+# AriseCoin (ACO) ERC20-Explorer
-### Lightweight explorer for ERC20 based Ethereum tokens
+### Lightweight explorer for the AriseCoin Ethereum (ERC20) Token

-ERC20-Exporter is an explorer built with NodeJS, Express and Parity.
+ACO explorer is an explorer based on the original ERC20-Explorer built with NodeJS, Express and Parity.
 It does not require an external database and retrieves all information on the fly from a backend Ethereum node.
+You must install either Geth or Parity of it to work.

-A demo instance connected to the Golem Network Token is available at [gnt.etherchain.org](http://gnt.etherchain.org).
+A demo instance connected to the AriseCoin Token is available at [aco.arisebank.com](http://aco.arisebank.com).

 ## Current Features
-* Browse transactions and accounts
+* Browse AriseCoin transactions and accounts
-* Named accounts
+* AriseCoin Named accounts
-* Event log browser
+* AriseCoin event log browser
 * Supports Transfer and Approval events
-* Live Backend Node status display
+* Live Backend Geth/Parity Node status display
 * Support for all [Bootswatch](https://bootswatch.com/) skins
 * Accounts enumeration
 * Supports IPC and HTTP backend connections
 * Responsive layout

 Missing a feature?
-Please request it by creating a new [Issue](https://github.com/gobitfly/erc20-exporter/issues).
+Please request it by creating a new [Issue](https://github.com/arisebank/aco-erc20-explorer/issues).

 ## Getting started

-Supported OS: Ubuntu 16.04
+Supported OS: Ubuntu 16.04 (Not recommended, but tested in production)

-Supported Ethereum backend nodes: Parity, Geth (untested)
+Supported Ethereum backend nodes: Parity, Geth (tested)

 1. Setup a nodejs & npm environment
 2. Install the latest version of the Parity Ethereum client